-During the fiscal year ended June 30, 2020, the Fund changed its method of amortizing bond premiums from the straight-line basis to the effective interest method.
-As a result, the Fund reported a restatement to beginning net position of its Governmental Activities for the change in accounting principle.
+During the fiscal year ended June 30, 2022, the Fund updated its deferred losses on refunding transactions calculations due to the previous change in its method of amortizing bond premiums from the straight-line basis to the effective interest method.
+As a result, the Fund reported a restatement to beginning net position of its Governmental Activities.
 The restatement is described further in Note 11 to the financial statements.
 Our auditors' opinion was not modified with respect to the restatement.

 As discussed in Note 1, the financial statements of the Maricopa County Regional Area Road Fund are intended to present the financial position, and the changes in financial position of only that portion of the governmental activities and the major funds of the Arizona Department of Transportation, that is attributable to the Maricopa County Regional Area Road Fund.
-They do not purport to, and do not, present fairly the financial position of the Arizona Department of Transportation, as of June 30, 2020, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the Arizona Department of Transportation, as of June 30, 2022, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.